 High tax liberalism does not work.

-You know the funny thing is and Nancy Pelosi with her phony Bible quote that wasn't in the Bible, you know, we sent our cameras to her district, Jeffrey Lloyd, and what do we find?
+You know, the funny thing is, and Nancy Pelosi, with her phony Bible quote that wasn't in the Bible, you know, we sent our cameras to her district, Jeffrey Lord, and what do we find?

 Needles everywhere.

-You know, I I this is like watching people try and pretend that that gravity does not exist.
+You know, this is like watching people try and pretend that gravity does not exist.

 These things have real world consequences.

-And it doesn't make any difference if they're done in the twelfth century, the twentieth century or the twenty first century or the twenty ninth century.
+And it doesn't make any difference if they're done in the 12th century, the 20th century, or the 21st century, or the 29th century.

-You cannot do things this way and expect other any other result than what you're getting.
+You cannot do things this way and expect any other result than what you're getting.

 And they don't seem to understand this.

-I mean listening to Andrew Cuomo, he is he is becoming the embodiment of Margaret Thatcher's famous saying that the problem with socialism is sooner or later you run out of other people's money.
+I mean, listening to Andrew Cuomo, he is becoming the embodiment of Margaret Thatcher's famous saying that the problem with socialism is sooner or later you run out of other people's money.

 I guess you're catching on to the drift now.

-The problem is that there are going to be plenty of people on their side that want to just keep going with this and and and really make us Venezuela.
+The problem is that there are going to be plenty of people on their side that want to just keep going with this and really make us Venezuela.

 And that's where I think they're going to lose big time.